1. Which Vaccine Is Licensed for COVID-19 Worldwide?

 People with allergic reactions.

 The commonly noted adverse effects are a pain in the injected site, tiredness, and fever.
-All these symptoms can be reduced with the help of medications like paracetamol.
+All these symptoms can be reduced with the help of medications like Paracetamol.

-The ill-effects of alcohol consumption and its interaction with the COVID-19 vaccine are not identified yet.
+The ill effects of alcohol consumption and its interaction with the COVID-19 vaccine are not identified yet.
 However, it is not advisable to consume alcohol to prevent abnormal complications.

 The effect of the COVID-19 vaccine on the fertility of women is a complete myth.
 There is no vaccine that can affect the fertility of women.
-Before initiation of vaccines, proper trials are carried out by healthcare workers.
+Before the initiation of vaccines, proper trials are carried out by healthcare workers.
 So such a side effect might not be true.

-Yes, people with chronic conditions like diabetes, heart conditions, renal problems, pulmonary conditions can receive this vaccine.
+Yes, people with chronic conditions like diabetes, heart conditions, renal problems, and pulmonary conditions can receive this vaccine.
 Also, the vaccines reduce the mortality rate in these patients.

 Patients with bleeding disorders should take the vaccines only under the supervision of a medical professional.
 If these patients were admitted to the hospital recently, then they are advised to delay the process of vaccination.